biocatiit/musclex/Documents/DevGuide/pyinstaller.md

 2. Edit the file `Info.plist`
   Specify the values of *CFBundleExecutable* and other attributes.
 (See [the example](../../dist/musclex.app/Contents/Info.plist).)
   Remember to change the version number.

+3. You may need to register an Apple developer ID and add the certificate to the app to avoid MacOS gatekeeper problems.

 [1]:https://pyinstaller.readthedocs.io/en/v3.3.1/spec-files.html